Last Updated on

-Kanchanaburi: Erawan Waterfalls Park, Tips for Hiking Solo & Secret Fish Spas (Part II of II)
+Kanchanaburi: Erawan Falls National Park, Hiking Solo & Secret Fish Spas (Part II of II)

-I went as part of a tour so on one hand, I was guided up until the entrance.
-The rest I hiked in part with fellow travel bloggers and on my own, so I literally had the best of both worlds.
-The park was well-populated on the day I went, so I never felt completely isolated and alone.
-However, had it been a less visited hiking trail, I wouldn’t have gone as far as I did.
-I would’ve just stuck to the easy path and not gone to deep in.
+I went as part of a tour, so I hiked in part with fellow travel bloggers and partially on my own.
+The park was populated, so I never felt completely isolated and alone.
+Had it been a less visited hiking trail, I would not have gone as far as I did.
+I would’ve just stuck to the easy path and probably only gone to the third level .

 With Erawan Falls, often, I’d pass other travelers on my way up or going down.
 Although the park sees a decent amount of tourists, the trail can still be tricky and there are parts that can be surprisingly challenging, so you will have to be careful and not assume safety.
 There’s times you’re climbing hills, hopping jagged rocks,… it’s definitely makes you work a little for the prize of each level.
 But seeing each level is a prize in itself.